Kenilworth Castle

 There is a lovely cafe and a gift shop on the grounds although public toilet facilities are rather limited considering how busy Kenilworth Castle can get during summer.

-Book your tickets to Kenilworth Castle
+Book your tickets for Kenilworth Castle

 We may earn a small commission if you buy your tickets after clicking this link.